In Wake Of Hit-And-Run That Killed Deaf Father In Brooklyn, Questions Raised About Delays To Vision Zero Improvements On Atlantic Avenue

 NEW YORK (CBSNewYork) — Police are looking for the hit-and-run driver who they say killed a deaf father on his bicycle in Brooklyn.

-The tragedy happened on a stretch of Atlantic Avenue where the city has delayed proposed safety improvements, CBS2’s Ali Bauman reported Monday.READ MORE: Gen. Colin Powell, Former Secretary Of State, Dies At 84 Due To Complications From COVID-19
+The tragedy happened on a stretch of Atlantic Avenue where the city has delayed proposed safety improvements, CBS2’s Ali Bauman reported Monday.READ MORE: Report: Feds May Allow Americans To Get Different COVID Booster Than Vaccine They First Received

 Marlenny Ramos is 6 years old and deeply misses her father, Jose Ramos.